Percy Spencer

-Percy LaBaron Spencer (July 19, 1894 – September 8, 1970) was an American physicist, electrical engineer, and inventor of the microwave oven.
+Percy LaBaron Spencer (July 19, 1894, Howland, Maine, U.S – September 8, 1970, Newton, Massachusetts, U.S.) was an American physicist, electrical engineer, and inventor of the microwave oven.
 As a boy he was twice orphaned and began work at a young age, never finishing grammar school.
 During the night shift, he taught himself topics such as calculus, trigonometry, physics, and chemistry, establishing a lifelong habit of self-education or "solving my own situation" as he called it.

 Spencer led the power tube division at Raytheon during World War II that expanded massively and continued at the company as an executive and senior member of the board.
-Even among physicists and top researchers, he was infamous for his insatiable knowledge absorption.
+Even among physicists and top researchers, he was famous for his insatiable knowledge absorption.

 Early life

 Spencer was born July 19, 1894 in Howland, Maine and orphaned at a young age.
 His father died when he was 18 months old, and his mother was unable to care for him so he lived with his aunt and uncle.
 When Spencer was seven years old, his uncle died.
 He left grammar school to earn money to support himself and his aunt.
 From the ages of 12 to 16, he worked from sunrise to sunset at a spool mill before achieving a job installing electricity at a local paper mill despite never having received any formal training in electrical engineering or even finishing grammar school.
 Prior to his hiring, Spencer had heard the paper mill would soon install electricity and quickly learned as much as possible about electricity.
 At that time, 1910, it was little known in his rural home region.

 At the age of 18, Spencer joined the U.S. Navy to gain experience in wireless communications, a subject he had been interested in since reading of the wireless operators aboard the Titanic.
 In the Navy he made himself an expert on radio technology: "I just got hold of a lot of textbooks and taught myself while I was standing watch at night."
 He also subsequently taught himself trigonometry, calculus, chemistry, physics, and metallurgy.